zhahui/kasisto-server-api/api-overview.md

 ##### Notes:

 1) The `merchant` refers to the name of the company providing the offer.
-For example, "McDonalds"
+For example, "ABC Restaurant"

 2) The `location_name` is a description of the merchant location.
-For example, "McDonalds @ Full Win Commercial Center"
+For example, "ABC Restaurant @ Full Win Commercial Center"

 3) The `offer_url` is an external webpage identified by the bank to provide detailed information about that particular offer.

-4) It is recommended that the text in  `details` be kept concise to avoid clutter and information overload.
+4) The text in  `details` should be kept concise to avoid clutter and information overload.

 ### Customer Action Methods